Dan-inpooling/Privacy-eye/README.md

 # Difference with other privacy tools (PrivacyBadger, uBlock, AdBlock...)
 If you are a developer, have you tried to install privacy tools for your non-tech beloved ones?
 If yes, you are probably familiar with these reactions - "What did you do?
 All the websites are broken!", "No, I don't need it.
 I know how to use internet", "Cookies?
 Trackers?
 What are you talking about?", "I don't need these gadgets.
 They are for nerdy people like you"...Tools designed for tech users can only make non-tech people feel dumb and irritated.

-Privacy Eye is different - it is primitive and shows the information in the way that only non-tech users would care.
+Privacy Eye is different - it is intuitive and shows the information in the way that only non-tech users would care.
 Our beta users told us they were addicted and felt like having secret power.
 That's what Privacy Eye does - educating people about privacy with respect and fun.

 If you want to introduce Privacy Eye to your beloved ones, you can say "Do you want to sneak peek what's behind your favorite news website?"